sagemath/trac_to_gh/Issue 2658.md

 # Issue 2658: Matrix from a vector doesn't preserve the vector's parent ring automatically

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2658

 Original creator: dfdeshom